Sustainable Procurement 101

 Sustainable procurement positively impacts the planet, profit, and people.
 Learn how to make a sustainable procurement policy!
 Download the FREE PLAYBOOK to get started on your action plan.

 During our two decades in procurement analytics, we’ve had numerous discussions with industry-leading enterprises on the role of procurement in corporate social responsibility (CSR).
-The message is the same: Procurement and supply chain can have the greatest impact on the planet.
+The message across industries is the same: Procurement and Supply Chain can have the greatest impact on the planet.

 This guide will teach you the basics of sustainable procurement, best practices, and how to make a sustainable procurement policy.
 Additionally, you will learn how to measure and report sustainable performance based on KPIs.